WHAT’S NEW IN SCOTTSDALE, ARIZ. FALL 2017

 Troon North Golf Club’s award-winning Monument course – an 18-hole Tom Weiskopf-designed course – completed a three-month improvement project this summer, which involved updating green complexes to their original, shape, size and contours by utilizing GPS coordinates gathered from Weiskopf’s original design, and resurfacing the greens.
 These improvements are the first major changes to the course since its renovation, reconfiguration and rerouting in 2007.

-In January 2018, the Phoenician Golf Club will undergo a complete redesign and rerouting, to transform the club from a 27-hole facility to an 18-hole course, in conjunction with the third phase of major enhancements at The Phoenician, a Luxury Collection Resort, Scottsdale.
+In January 2018, The Phoenician Golf Club will begin a complete redesign and rerouting, to transform the club from a 27-hole facility to an 18-hole course, in conjunction with the third phase of major enhancements at The Phoenician, a Luxury Collection Resort, Scottsdale.
 The rerouting of the golf course will allow for a more contiguous pattern of play, tightening up distances from greens to the next tees and creating an even more enjoyable experience for players.
 Using consistent bunker styling, the overall theme of the landscape design at the new course will showcase the unique beauty of the Sonoran Desert.
 The course will re-open with its new look in fall 2018.
 Tee up!

 VACATION NEVER TASTED SO GOOD

 “Bon Appetit” takes on new meaning in Scottsdale, the foodie capital of the Southwest.
 After years of flying under the radar, this culinary oasis is finally getting the recognition it deserves with accolades from Esquire, Food & Wine, the James Beard Foundation and AAA, just to name a few.
 Check out a few of the new culinary innovations that are popping up: